brandonidas/about-me/README.md

 :microscope: During **university**, I specialized in AI/ML and distributed systems, and gained hands-on in various projects and internships.
 I've interned at as a software engineer at reputable tech companies such as **Splunk**, where I contributed to launching their edge compute enginer, and ZALORA, where I work on integrating recommendation services into their API gateway.

-:crossed_swords: **Military service** in the Singaporean army medical corps instilled in me a sense of mission.
-That day-to-day intentionality continues to drive my interest in applying technology to impactful endeavours, which is reflected in my academic pursuits in bioinformatics and graduate-level courses in Advanced Machine Learning and NLP.
+:military_helmet: **Military service** in the Singaporean army medical corps instilled in me a sense of mission.
+That day-to-day intentionality continues to drive my interest in applying technology to impactful endeavours, which is reflected in my academic pursuits in computational biology and graduate-level courses in Advanced Machine Learning and NLP.

 # Highlights
 University of British Columbia, BSc.
 Computer Science, 4.0 GPA with a focus on ML and systems. sed elective credits to pursue graduate coursework in **advanced machine learning, natural language processing, distributed systems, probabilistic and randomised algorithms (which are fascinating!), applied high dimensional probability in computational biology, LLM inference.**